booch-self/self-concepts/README.md

 * There exists a clear separation of concerns between the logical and physical elements of the system

--- concurrency and distribution/edge and cloud
+-- concurrency and distribution/edge and cloud, and runtime replacement

 * Scale and security at scale are fundamental properties that are made manifest by assuming that the systems' underlying computational fabric is unreliable and insecure.